 “Well,” Florence began, adjusting her cardigan on her lap, “I once read that -”

 Florence-Elizabeth, or ‘Fliz’ as she hates me calling her, is as pretentious as her name suggests.
-Burdened with a Roman nose that’s more Roman Empire in size (all the better for looking down at you from), she has an arrogant streak as wide as her jutting incisors and a nasal voice that is the vocal equivalent of a strobe-light to an epileptic.
-Hearing it makes my eye twitch.
+Burdened with a Roman nose that’s more Roman Empire in size (all the better for looking down at you from), she has an arrogant streak as wide as her jutting incisors and a nasal voice that is the equivalent of a strobe-light to an epileptic.
 Vocal, opinionated, close-minded, she is the only person I’ve ever met who I’ve instantly disliked.
+Worse, she followed me around all day, and when Bev and Rachel were out of earshot, she started picking on them too.

 “Do you think those are skinny jeans, or are her legs just fat?” she said of Bev.